mubashir-rehman/fontchanger/README.md

 * added GNU sleep command compiled from source code. no more sleep invaild errors.
 * added progress bar. now list loads faster. (will be applied to custom list in later update)
 * Update feature. now you can use -u flag or —update to update to beta builds. no more searching telegram for the latest

-### v1.8 - 6.18.2019
-* Now fonts with only one file can be applied.
-* add ttc support
-* Bug fixes with custom
-* Now all fonts are replaced

 ### v1.7 - 6.14.2019
 * Fix custom Fonts applying for devices that dont use Roboto as default font